Chart Color Schemes

 Waikerie has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for Waikerie, as of Nov 2025 its population is estimated at around 2714.
-This reflects an increase of 33 people since the 2021 Census, which reported a population of 2681.
-The change is inferred from AreaSearch's estimation of the resident population at 2692 following examination of ABS ERP data release in Jun 2024, and additional validation of 14 new addresses since the Census date.
+As of Nov 2025, the population of the Waikerie statistical area (Lv2) is estimated at around 2,688 people.
+This reflects an increase of 7 people since the 2021 Census, which reported a population of 2,681 people.
+The change is inferred from the resident population of 2,653, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 14 validated new addresses since the Census date.
 This level of population equates to a density ratio of 38 persons per square kilometer.
-Population growth was primarily driven by overseas migration.
+Population growth for the area was primarily driven by overseas migration during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with base year 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Looking ahead, lower quartile growth is anticipated for Australia's regional areas.
-Waikerie is expected to increase by 108 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 4.1% over the 17 years.
+The Waikerie (SA2) is expected to increase by 103 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.0% in total over the 17 years.

 Frequently Asked Questions - Population